sergei-mironov/litrepl/docs/reference.md

     print-grammar             Print the resulting grammar for the given filetype.
-    print-auxdir              Print the auxdir for the given interpreter type.
+    print-auxdir              Print the auxdir for the given interpreter type. tangle                    Tangle code and result sections by sending them to files or file handlers.

 options:
   -h, --help                  show this help message and exit